-Currently a PhD student investigating effects and lived experiences related to free school meals among Norwegian children and adolescents.
+Currently a PhD student investigating school meals and school outcomes.
 Further research interests include dietary habits among youth and social inequalities.
 I am a member of 'Lifecourse Nutrition', a research center at the University (https://www.uia.no/en/research/priority-research-centres/lifecourse-nutrition) and a member of PhD programme committee for the Faculty of Health and Sport Sciences.

 I have Masters degree in Public Health Science and a Bachelors degree in Food, Nutrition and Culture.
 My previous work experience is related to social work and public health, as well as in the University adminsitration (Admissions office).